-- Authorization failed.
-Retry? message displays after an attempt to log in. - Accepts any number of attempts to retry login and displays Error 401 message when Cancel is clicked to stop retry. - A typical browser message displays: Error 401: Basic realm='Default Realm'.

-On an Internet Explorer browser:

-- Login prompt displays again after an attempt to log in. - Allows three attempts to retry login. - Displays Error 401 message after three unsuccessful retries. - Authorization errors the security function has identified the requesting person or process as not authorized to access the secured resource.
+- Authentication errors WebSphere Application Server security cannot identify the ID of the person or process.
+Symptoms of authentication errors include: - Netscape browser: - "Authorization failed.
+Retry?" message displayed after an attempt to login. - Allows any number of attempts to retry login and displays "Error 401" message when "cancel" is pressed to stop retry. - Typical browser message: "Error 401: Basic realm='Default Realm'". - Internet Explorer browser: - Login prompt displayed again after an attempt to login. - Allows 3 attempts to retry login. - Displays "Error 401" message after 3 unsuccessful retries. - Authorization errors security has identified the requesting person or process as not authorized to access the secured resource.
 Symptoms of authorization errors include: - Netscape browser: "Error 403: AuthorizationFailed" message is displayed. - Internet Explorer: - "You are not authorized to view this page" message is displayed. - "HTTP 403 Forbidden" error is also displayed. - SSL errors WebSphere Application Server security uses Secure Socket Layer (SSL) technology internally to secure and encrypt its own communication, and incorrect configuration of the internal SSL settings can cause problems.
-Also you might have enabled SSL encryption for your own Web application or enterprise bean client traffic which, if configured incorrectly, can cause problems regardless of whether WebSphere Application Server security is enabled. - SSL related problems are often indicated by error messages which contain a statement such as: ERROR: Could not get the initial context or unable to look up the starting context.Exiting. followed by javax.net.ssl.SSLHandshakeException - System SSL failures are indicated by error messages like the following: - Trace: 2003/08/11 19:53:40.682 01 t=9D49C0 c=UNK key=S2 (0E012048) Description: Failure Exit from -> SecurityManager::secureSocketInit Socket descriptor: 211 gsk secure socket init: 410
+Also you might have enabled SSL encryption for your own Web application or enterprise bean client traffic which, if configured incorrectly, can cause problems regardless of whether WebSphere Application Server security is enabled. - SSL related problems are often indicated by error messages which contain a statement such as: ERROR: Could not get the initial context or unable to look up the starting context.
+Exiting. followed by javax.net.ssl.SSLHandshakeException - System SSL failures are indicated by error messages like the following:

+'''

+Trace: 2003/08/11 19:53:40.682 01 t=9D49C0 c=UNK key=S2 (0E012048)

+Description: Failure Exit from -> SecurityManager::secureSocketInit

+Socket descriptor: 211

+gsk_secure_socket_init: 410

+'''